5 people found this helpful

 Once boys have learned to urinate standing up, they might not want to sit on the potty or toilet again.
 They might then forget to sit down at all, and that can lead to constipation.
 One of the most important potty-training tips for boys is to make sure he sits on the potty every day.

-With all of these top tips for potty training a boy under your belt, you'll be ready to face this exciting new stage of development together.
+With these top tips for potty training a boy under your belt, you'll be ready to face this exciting new stage of development together.
 Remember to prepare in advance by stocking up on the right toilet paper to make your child’s potty training adventure a fun journey for both of you.
 And be sure to use Cushelle Fresh flushable toilet wipes, for that extra clean feeling.